• Skip to primary navigation

 Mango cake is a perfect combination of sweet and juicy mangoes with a light and fluffy texture of the cake.
 I wanted to utilise the mango season completely and no mango recipe collection is complete with a mango cake…Agree?!
 I have seen mango cakes, muffins and bread in so many blogs and when I wanted to try I went ahead searching for them.

-The vibrant yellow color from the mangoes and refreshing flavour in the form of cake is soo good that you cannot stop with just one piece.
-A bite into the cake and its full of mango flavour.
+The vibrant yellow color from the mangoes and refreshing flavor in the form of cake is so good that you cannot stop with just one piece.
+A bite into the cake and its full of mango flavor.
 The combination of mangoes with cardamom is a heavenly combo.

 Mango Cake is very special as it is versatile.
 It can be enjoyed in various forms, from a simple sponge cake just like here or mango muffins or mango cupcakes or a layered celebration cake filled with mango slices and cream.
-Whether it’s a small cupcake or an elaborate celebration cake, the mango flavour elevates every bite, making it extra special.
-This Mango Cake Recipe was perfect which I tried from here.
+Whether it’s a small cupcake or an elaborate celebration cake, the mango flavor elevates every bite, making it extra special.

 If you are a mango lover do try this mango cake and enjoy!
 Check out more Mango Recipes